Hardcoreprawn/enterprise-iac-repo/README.md

 ## Contributing

 Follow the established [writing principles](docs/standards/writing-principles.md) when creating documentation or standards.
 Focus on concrete, actionable requirements rather than aspirational language.

+See the [Contributing Guide](CONTRIBUTING.md) for detailed information on development workflow, testing requirements, and code standards.

 ---